arangodb/kube-arangodb/docs/integration-sidecar.md

 #### Selector

-Using [Selector](./api/ArangoProfile.V1Beta1.md) `.spec.selectors.label` you can select which profiles gonna be applied on the Pod.
+Using [Selector](./api/ArangoProfile.V1Beta1.md) `.spec.selectors.label` you can select which profiles are going to be applied on the Pod.

 To not match any pod:
 ```yaml